madrigal2090/crime_prediction/README.md

 # Crime Prediction in Mexico City

-Using data from the General Prosecutor of Justice of Mexico City, and other sources, this script is intended to predict crimes in Mexico City, using a Balanced Random Forest.
+Using a Balanced Random Forest with data from the General Prosecutor of Justice of Mexico City, and other sources, this script is intended to predict crimes in Mexico City.

 [A map with the resulting probabilities of the model can be found her.](http://fjmadrigal.pythonanywhere.com/)